 A COVID-19 close contact may only visit for compassionate grounds.
-Visitors who are COVID-19 positive may visit in extenuating circumstances (e.g. end-of-life of a loved one, birth partner); however, the visit must be discussed with the Access and Resource team by calling 03 4215 0640.
+Visitors who are COVID-19 positive may visit in extenuating circumstances (e.g. end-of-life of a loved one, birth partner); however, the visit must be discussed with the nurse in charge prior to arrival.

-COVID-positive visitors and visitors to COVID-positive patients are only permitted under very rare circumstances and this should be discussed with the relevant Nurse Unit Manager and be approved by the Access and Resource Manager in consultation with the hospital executive.
+COVID-positive visitors and visitors to COVID-positive patients are only permitted under very rare circumstances and this should be discussed with the relevant Nurse Unit Manager.

 Exceptions may be granted on a case-by-case basis for end-of-life-care, in consultation with the relevant Nurse Unit Manager or After Hours Hospital Manager.